soupi/learn-haskell-blog-generator/src/08-testing.md

 example3Result :: Document
 example3Result =
-  [ Paragraph "Remember that multiple lines with no separation are grouped together to a single paragraph but list items remain separate."
+  [ Paragraph "Remember that multiple lines with no separation are grouped together into a single paragraph but list items remain separate."
   , OrderedList
     [ "Item 1 of a list"
     , "Item 2 of the same list"